 There are currently more than 250 reviews of Spanish Literature and Culture resources, including textbooks, web sites, software, and more, in the Teachers' Resources area.
 Each review describes the resource and suggests ways it might be used in the classroom.

-- June–August 2012: AP Summer Institutes were offered for AP Spanish Literature.
-These workshops, which occur at different sites from June through August, will provide an in-depth look at the revised courses and exams.
+- June–August: AP Summer Institutes are offered for AP Spanish Literature.
+These workshops, which occur at different sites from June through August, provide an in-depth look at the course and exam.

-- September–December 2012: One-day Professional Development Workshops are offered for AP Spanish Literature and Culture.
+- September–April: One-day Professional Development Workshops are offered for AP Spanish Literature and Culture.

-- To register, visit Professional Development for AP Spanish Literature and Culture Teachers.
+- To locate Summer Institutes and workshops and register, visit Professional Development for AP Spanish Literature and Culture Teachers.